Andy671/MusicTheory/README.md

 ## Contribution
 * Feel free to fork the repo, make pull requests or fix existing bug
 * Feel free to open issues if you find some bug or unexpected behaviour

-## Buy me a cup of coffee
-If I saved your time, you can make me shine!
-> Bitcoin Wallet: 15BuUMAW2jUdStPVkoNPt85P8tJnAy5vD4